The Remote Learning feature in our General Assignment Classrooms is designed to be used in two specific situations:

 - Like any other piece of technology, it may not be 100% reliable.
 It is always a good idea to have backup plans should the technology fail.

-- At this time Remote Learning is limited to Cisco Webex and Zoom.
+- Remote Learning is limited to Cisco Webex, Zoom, and Microsoft Teams.
 Other web meeting platforms are not supported.

 - Support of Remote Learning is limited to our normal AV help desk business hours.